cfillion/reaimgui/README.md

 #### macOS

-macOS 10.14 or older, Xcode 9 is required for producing 32-bit builds.
+macOS 10.14 (or older) and Xcode 9 are required for producing 32-bit builds.

     cmake -B build \
       -DCMAKE_BUILD_TYPE=Release \